 In fact, data analysis of sightings and frequency also show us that mating itself can be hit or miss.
 When a female snow leopard is ready to mate, male snow leopards are attracted into the area through vocalizations and pheromones indicating readiness left on marking-rocks.
 This does lead to an increased number of snow leopards in the area near the female.
 However, that doesn’t mean that the female will be in an area that is easy to view, or within our tracking areas.
 Mating can also serve to take all the snow leopards out of an area, leading to a “dry-spell.”
 However, a lot of snow leopards do tend to go into mating season around the same stretch of time – so even if we have a dry spell in one tracking area, teams in other tracking areas can see other cats mating.
 We ensure we have open lines of communication with multiple teams, including other tour operators and snow leopard specialists so we can make informed decisions about how to plan for great sightings.

 These elusive cats are also seen during the summer, but sightings are much fewer and the distances are usually much greater.
 Winter is the best time to see them because they tend to move down to lower altitudes as the upper reaches of the mountains are in deeper snow cover.

 What are the chances of actually seeing a snow leopard?

-Very high!
-Voygr’s snow leopard tours have a 100% success rate.
-While we cannot guarantee that you’ll see a snow leopard, traveling with us means using the very best trackers, staying in the heart of snow leopard territory, and benefiting from our years of experience understanding animal behavior, habitat, and prey.
+Pretty great!
+Voygr’s snow leopard tours have a 100% success rate, historically.
+We do not guarantee that you’ll see a snow leopard, but traveling with us means using the very best trackers, staying in the heart of snow leopard territory, and benefiting from our years of experience understanding animal behavior, habitat, and prey.